mlgupta/keyper-docs/source/REST API.md

 Following utilities are available for authentication

 ### /authkeys (method=GET or POST)
 Returns valid public keys for a user in text format.
 This method is called by ```AuthorizedKeysCommand``` script ```auth.sh```.
-Before returning public key for the user, this method performs following checks:
+Before returning the public key for the user, this method performs the following checks:
 * Check Key in Key Revocation List using supplied fingerprint (KRL)
 * Check Key expiry
 * Check if Key is authorized for the host